censys/censys-python/README.md

 Install
 -------

 The egg can be installed using Pip or easy_install (e.g., `sudo pip install censys`).
-Once installed, you can

 Usage
 =====